ImanBarjane/employee-attrition-analysis/HR Analysis.md

-This is a strong AUC score, which shows that this model can predict employees who will leave very well.
+This is a strong AUC score, indicating that the model performs well in predicting which employees are likely to leave.

-Next, we can write a function that will help extract all the scores from the grid search.
+Next, we’ll write a function to extract all the scores from the grid search results.

 ```python